 While many people come to Europe to sightsee and marvel at the natural wonders in Europe, camping is one of the great ways to get up-close with nature.
 Thankfully, you have a rich array of options when it comes to camping in Europe.

-According to travel experts like Rick Steves, camping is an excellent way for the middle-class European family to get around the continent.
+According to travel experts like Rick Steves, camping is an excellent way for European families to get around the continent.
 It is also a cheap way to experience the natural wonders that the continent can offer.
 More importantly, it is an opportunity to have a retreat with nature.

 There is a variety of camping options in Europe – from the primitive campgrounds to the luxurious extravaganzas.
 You can find camping sites that are just on the outskirts of the urban center, while there are also those highly remote ones.